My dog Ace was a lower-energy dog, and I loved that about him.

 Training, dog sports and other mental challenges

-On her walks with Alfie, Liebrand (pictured right) tries to vary the locations as much as she can, as that adds to her dog’s mental stimulation.
+On her walks with Alfie, Liebrand (pictured below) tries to vary the locations as much as she can, as that adds to her dog’s mental stimulation.

 She also tries to build in a variety of fun games and training.
 For example, she: